6br/bam-handler/README.md

 # Bamhandler

+* Calculate "Primary alignment rate".
-Attach SA-tag in bam file from the output of LAST-split.
+* Attach SA-tag in bam file from the output of LAST-split.

 (Under development; no guarantee to work)